d-carrigg/BinWips/ReadMe.md

 # echo "Param was $myParam"
 ```

-If you generate a `.exe` the arguments work the same as they would if you wrote
+Arguments work the same as they would if you wrote a script.
-a script.
 E.g.

 ```powershell
 .\PSBinary.exe -String1 "Some Text" -ScriptBlock "{Write-Host 'Inception'}" -Switch1 -Array "Arrays?","Of Course"
 ```

 Parameter validation works, tab completion does not.
-You can use `.\PSBinary.exe help` to get help.
+You can use
+`.\PSBinary.exe help` to get help.
 For your module.
-This will produce PowerShell style help for your program.
-No additional work is required on your part, this is done automatically.
+This will produce PowerShell
+style help for your program.
+No additional work is required on your part, this
+is done automatically.

 ```text
 NAME